zamazan4ik/awesome-pgo/article/content.md

   - By maintainers in your company (if you are large enough or have some specific security concerns)
   - On your own
   - Integrated into the build scripts PGO does not mean that you will get PGO-optimized binary
-* PGO state across OS distributions
-  - Sometimes PGO is disabled on some platforms due to a lack of build resources
-  - Sometimes PGO is disabled due to reproducible builds concerns.
-Concern about reproducing the profile
-  - Could we trust the profiles from the upstream to use them instead of our own?
-Good question.
-That’s why is important to commit scripts for reproducing the profile (and still can differ due to time-based things like I had in YDB)
 * PGO implementation improvements:
   - Tooling.
 PGO at scale is simply not possible right now in an easy way with available open-source tooling
-* Post-Link Optimizers (LLVM BOLT, Propeller, their states and perspectives from my point of view)
-* Bunch of funny stories from integrating PGO into different projects:
-  - Hardcoded timeout issue in YDB and Instrumentation PGO
-  - Developers does not believe in their own benchmarks (DuckDB and Broot)
-  - Rainer Grimm from Rsyslog thinks that algorithm always beats peephole optimizations (it’s wrong - they work at the same time)
-  - Developers are unresponsive (SQLite, MongoDB and others)
-  - Bugs with LTO and PGO in Rustc compiler
-  - ClickHouse in the Instrumentation mode runs the ClickBench suite for more 30+ hours on my Linux setup
-  - Got an additional RAM from my friend since 32 Gib is not enough for LLVM BOLT :)
-  - Needed to complete registrations in many bugzillas or even more trickier platforms - please add the possibility to login with Google, GitHub or smth like that
-  - Some people integrate PGO even without benchmarks - just because they can :) Usually, it’s not a good idea (since PGO can give you nothing but you will pay for the longer compilation process)
-  - Problems with hardware architecture availability in CI (GitHub Actions as an example of such CI service)
-  - A comment from Stolyarov about PGO in Thalassa :)
 * PGO FAQ:
   - What if I have different workloads for the application?
 Well, here there are multiple options:
   - Merge profiles (could be less efficient sometimes)